 Both parents yanked their wings in and speared down the canopy.

-Scanning the area, Talon couldn’t spot his son.
+Scanning the area, Talon was surprised he couldn’t spot his son.

 Darik squealed far below.